r3beccaann/newAbarth/README.md

 <img src="img/image14.png" height="600px" width="auto">

 <h4>Original 3d Models</h4>
-Below are images of the 3D models which were first implemented until hosted
+Below is an image of one of the 3D models which were first implemented until hosted.
+Please also see a video attached to show what the interaction would look like.

 <img src="img/image22.png" height="600px" width="auto">

 <h3>Dealer Locator w/ Leaflet.js</h3>
 The next section uses a library called leaflet.js, displaying local dealerships, along with a link to their website.